chairielazizi/flipper_zero_wav_songs/README.md

 ```

 \
-I will not add anymore songs after this, so pull requests are welcome.
-Thanks you.
+I think I will not add any more songs after this, so pull requests are welcome.
+Thank you.

+\
+Tips: If your wav files is not detected or does not appear in the wav_player fap, remove any single quote or double quote ( ' and ")